 How does the Academy work with other bodies?

 The Academy maintains strong links with other bodies including health and social care, LA support and voluntary organisations to meet SEN needs and support families.
 If appropriate they conduct assessments and provide reports with recommendations.
 The Academy shares a commitment with other bodies to provide timely and relevant information to agencies such as CAMHs, attend multi-agency meetings to support children, young people and their families.
-This can include submitting reports for, attendance at, Core group meetings, statutory reviews for looked after children, Family CAF meetings and Team around the Child meetings.
+This can include submitting reports for, attendance at, Core group meetings, statutory reviews for looked after children, Early help meetings and Team around the Child meetings.
 The Academy has regard for confidentiality issues and data protection.

 What are the arrangements for handling complaints?